PATH Intl. CEUs 5 DE; 2CR

 - Putting it all together to be able to effectively provide a safe but challenging equine experience for the client.

-This is the third lecture in the Disability Module of the PATH Intl.
-Approved Instructor Training Course.
 This lecture can be taken in three different ways:

-If you are unsure as to your educational needs or ambitions, please schedule a telephone conversation with our Training & Education team, prior to signing up.
+If you are unsure as to your educational needs or ambitions, please schedule a telephone conversation with our Training & Education team prior to signing up.